JugangAn/JugangAn/README.md

 - 👋 Hi, I’m @JugangAn
-- 👀 I’m interested in make my own services to improve a one's life
+- 👀 I’m interested in make my own services to give benefits
 - 🌱 I’m currently learning javascript
 - 💞️ I’m looking to collaborate on making a werb services
 - 📫 How to reach me ajk1039@knu.ac.kr